li-xirong/hierse/README.md

 ![Zero-shot image tagging by hierarchical semantic embedding](hierse-framework.png)

+The key idea of zero shot learning is to introduce an intermediate layer between images and labels such that a novel label can also be represented in this layer, even when no example of this label is supplied.
+In ConSE and HierSE, this layer is implemented using a word2vec semantic space.

 ***Why Hierarchical Semantic Embedding?***

 1. Make the label embedding more reliable, in particular for those of relatively low occurrence
 2. Resolve semantic ambiguity by embedding a label into distinct vectors, depending on its given sense.
 This is a more fundamental advantage compared to ConSE or other semantic embedding methods where a specific tag will always be represented by the same vector, regardless of its senses.
 Imagine a label of multiple senses, e.g., `mouse`, which can be rat or computer mouse.